Jane Chapman: artist in residence at the Foyle Special Collections Library

-Our copy of a remarkable 18th century collection of Indian music, William Hamilton Bird’s Oriental miscellany (Calcutta, 1789), is the starting point for Jane Chapman’s exploration of early musical encounters between the Indian sub-continent and the West.
-Working in collaboration with colleagues in the Department of Music (notably Dr Katherine Butler Schofield, a specialist in South Asian music) and the India Institute, Jane will present her findings via concerts, study days and recordings, which will reinterpret The oriental miscellany for a 21st century audience.
+Our copy of a remarkable 18th century collection of Indian music, William Hamilton Bird’s Oriental miscellany (Calcutta, 1789), was the starting point for Jane Chapman’s exploration of early musical encounters between the Indian sub-continent and the West.
+Working in collaboration with colleagues in the Department of Music (notably Dr Katherine Butler Schofield, a specialist in South Asian music) and the India Institute, Jane presented her findings via concerts, study days and recordings, which reinterpreted The oriental miscellany for a 21st century audience.

-Jane Chapman’s residency at the Foyle Special Collections Library is supported by the Leverhulme Trust.
+Jane Chapman’s residency at the Foyle Special Collections Library was supported by the Leverhulme Trust.

 About the project

 The oriental miscellany and what it can tell us

 The oriental miscellany was the first publication of Indian music written in staff notation for performance on Western instruments.
 Complied by William Hamilton Bird and published by subscription in Calcutta in 1789, it is regarded by musicologists as an important historical source of Indian music.

 Hindustani airs were much in vogue at the end of the 18thcentury, and were collected mainly by Western women, most notably Margaret Fowke and Sophia Plowden, both accomplished harpsichordists.
 William Bird formed part of Plowden’s musical circle and is often mentioned in her diaries.
 He was an active member of the British community in Calcutta, directing and organising Western classical concerts, and was able to attract an illustrious list of over 250 subscribers to The oriental miscellany, including Sophia Plowden.
 The publication is dedicated to the first Governor-General of India, Warren Hastings, himself a subscriber.